melihozaydin/Computer-Vision-With-Cpp/03 - Torch/converteigentotorch.md

 ## https://stackoverflow.com/questions/74231905/how-to-convert-eigen-martix-to-torch-tensor

 I'm new to C++.
-I use Libtorch and Eigen and want to convert Eigen::Martix to Torch::Tensor, but I could not.
+I use Libtorch and Eigen and want to convert Eigen::Matrix to Torch::Tensor, but I could not.

 I wrote the code below refering to https://github.com/andrewssobral/dtt
 ```